davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 - [x] In Section 3.2.3 the description of \rho_a is repeated. ✅ 2025-01-10
 	🔼 We have removed the doublon.

-- [ ] In Section 4.4.2, "M has is bow" should be "M has a bow"
+- [x] In Section 4.4.2, "M has is bow" should be "M has a bow" ✅ 2025-01-10 🔼 We fixed the typo.

-- [ ] On page 27, "fluid to solid coupling FDM" should be "solid to fluid coupling FDM."
+- [x] On page 27, "fluid to solid coupling FDM" should be "solid to fluid coupling FDM." ✅ 2025-01-10 🔼 We fixed the typo.
 # Review 2

 ## General Remarks